Piezoelectric Soft Robot Inchworm Motion by Tuning Ground Friction through Robot Shape: Quasi-Static Modeling and Experimental Validation: Soft Body Robot Model: Shape

-Regarding boundary conditions on the solutions: \begin{enumerate} \item dy/dx must always be continuous, including at all interfaces between different actuators. \item Defining the flat ground as y = 0, y must be $\geqslant$ 0 (easily extended in more complex arrangments) \item $dy/dx$ must be continuous. \item The ground must support the weight of the actuator - described through a \textquotedbl ground force\textquotedbl{} $F_{\text{Ground}}(x)$ acting on the robot described later, and \item the total torque on an unconstrained robot about its center of mass must be zero. \end{enumerate} We now apply this model to increasingly complicated shapes which underly the motion of our soft robot.
+The following boundary conditions are applied to the solutions: \begin{enumerate}[label=(\roman*)] \item $\frac{dy}{dx}$ must always be continuous, including at all interfaces between different actuators. \item Defining the flat ground as $y = 0$, $y$ must be $\geq$ 0 (easily extended in more complex arrangements). \item The ground must support the weight of the actuator - represented by a \textquotedbl {contact force}\textquotedbl{} $F_{\text{Ground}}(x)$ acting on the robot, as described later. \item The total torque on an unconstrained robot about its center of mass must be zero. \end{enumerate}

+{ This model assumes a small vertical deformation of the robot such that the bending amount must be much less than its length. }

+We now apply this model to increasingly complex shapes, which underlie the motion of our soft robot.
+We first analyze a single-actuator cantilever (with one end clamped and the other end free) on the ground, and then proceed to the more complex cases. \\